pJunger/Catch-4-Ceedling/README.md

 Alternatively use fff plugin

-## Todo:
+## Tasks
-* Separate Catch main file from generated file for mocks
+- [x] Overwrite Unity test runner generator
+- [x] Include initialization of generated mocks
+- [ ] Link Catch main file separately to improve compilation speed
-* Use proper plugin interfaces instead of monkey patching
+- [ ] Use proper plugin interfaces instead of monkey patching
-* Create Catch reporter, so that Ceedling will comprehend the output
+- [ ] Create Catch reporter, so that Ceedling will comprehend the output